onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-84123 When

-- the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
+- the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' in an Incremental Module is attaching to an internal network that is created in the Base Module, AND
-- an IPv4 address is being Cloud Assigned by OpenStack’s DHCP Service AND
+- an IPv4 address is being Cloud Assigned by OpenStack's DHCP Service AND
-- the internal network IPv4 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’,
+- the internal network IPv4 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id',

 the parameter **MUST** follow the naming convention
-   * ‘int\_{network-role}_subnet_id’
+   * 'int\_{network-role}_subnet_id'
 where
-   * ‘{network-role}’ is the network role of the internal network
+   * '{network-role}' is the network role of the internal network

-- Note that the parameter **MUST** be defined as an ‘output’ parameter in the base module.
+- Note that the parameter **MUST** be defined as an 'output' parameter in the base module.

-R-69634 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘int\_{network-role}_subnet_id’
+R-69634 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter 'int\_{network-role}_subnet_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 The assumption is that internal networks are created in the base module.